 Declared and undeclared areas

-You can apply for a NSW Photo Card at the same time if you wish, and take advantage of paying a reduced application fee for it.
+When you visit the service centre to take your test, you can apply for a NSW Photo Card at the same time if you wish, and take advantage of paying a reduced application fee for it.

 - be aged 16 years and 9 months, or over